openl-tablets/openl-tablets/Docs/WebStudio_extension.md

-# Extending OpenL Tablets WebStudio UI by External JavaScript
+# Extending OpenL Studio UI by External JavaScript

-To extend the OpenL Tablets WebStudio UI functionality, in the `webstudio.javascript.url` property, provide the URL to the corresponding JavaScript.
+To extend the OpenL Studio UI functionality, in the `webstudio.javascript.url` property, provide the URL to the corresponding JavaScript.
-This JavaScript will be loaded and executed in a web browser along with the OpenL Tablets WebStudio UI.
+This JavaScript will be loaded and executed in a web browser along with the OpenL Studio UI.

 ### Google Analytics Extension